Voting-Rights-Code/Equitable-Polling-Locations/README.md

                 ```python ./model_run_cli.py -vv -l logs ./Gwinnett_GA_configs/Gwinnett_config_full_*.yaml```
             * To run only the full_11 and write log files out to the logs directory:
         ```python ./model_run_cli.py -l logs ./Gwinnett_GA_configs/Gwinnett_config_full_11.yaml```
+        * NOTE: BEWARE OF CAPITALIZATION.
+Both ./Gwinnett_GA_configs/Gwinnett* and ./Gwinnett_Ga_configs/Gwinnett* (note capitalization) will run on Windows.
+However, due to string replacement work in other parts of the programs, the former is preferred.

 From Google Colab: